andif888/packer-windows-azure/README.md

 ### Step 1: Adjust variables

 Rename the file [shared_vars.hcl.sample](./shared_vars.hcl.sample) to `shared_vars.hcl` and adjust the variables for your Azure environment.
-Some documentation on each variable is inside the sample file.
+Documentation on each variable is inside the sample file.

 ```bash
 # Rename the file